jacobvarner/hoops-jacobvarner/_posts/2020-8-19-sec-in-the-nba-draft-1990s-overview.md

 ![1993 NBA Draft selections from current SEC schools][image4]

 LSU capped off their streak of 16 NBA Drafts in a row with at least one player selected, which is still a program and SEC record.
-It'll be difficult for LSU to match that feat, and Kentucky, who currently has a 12 year streak is the only SEC program that could break the record.
+It'll be difficult for LSU to match that feat, and Kentucky, who currently has a 12-year streak is the only SEC program that could break the record.

 Jamal Mashburn going fourth overall to the Dallas Mavericks snapped Kentucky's longest draft drought after no Wildcats were selected in the previous four NBA Drafts.